SNHU-CS/CS-330/module03/mod3_tutorials.md

     -0.5f,  0.5f, 0.0f,   1.0f, 0.0f, 1.0f, 1.0f  // Top Left Vertex 3
     };

- In function `URender`, we build the `transformation` matrix that represents the affine transformation resulting from
+ In function `URender`, we build the `transformation` matrix that represents the affine transformation resulting from the following:

 1. Scaling the square to half its original size
 2. Rotating it by 45 degrees in the z axis